brucontrol/docs/docs/dashboard/tool-mode.md

 - Click the **Edit mode** button (pencil icon) in the canvas controls — active = Edit mode, inactive = Pan mode
 - Press **H** for Pan, **V** for Edit
 - **Hold Space** — Temporarily switch to Pan while in Edit mode (release to return)
-- Tool mode is persisted in a browser cookie and restored when switching workspaces
+- Tool mode is saved to a browser cookie but always resets to Pan mode when opening a workspace

 ## Selection Frame